 As of Java SE 7 update 6 and JavaFX 2.2, the JavaFX Runtime libraries have become part of Oracle's Java SE implementation; this will ensure widespread adoption of JavaFX on Java-enabled computers, while leveraging synchronized updates and security fixes.
 Moving forward, Oracle plans to standardize JavaFX, with the goal of having it included in the Java SE 9 umbrella

 As part of the integration of JavaFX with JDK 8, Oracle has made available an Early Access release of JDK 8 (with JavaFX) for Linux/ARM, which can be tested on the Raspberry Pi.

 Oracle is continuously improving JavaFX support in NetBeans, and project Easel will help web developers manage HTML5 content inside a WebView component embedded in JavaFX applications.
 JavaFX Scene Builder 1.1, currently available as a Developer Preview, adds Linux support and a CSS Analyzer, while Scene Builder 2.0 will provide support for the new APIs planned in JavaFX 8, as well as tighter integration with Java IDEs.

 Improvements to UI Controls and Charts

 JavaFX 8 will introduce new UI controls, including TreeTableView and DatePicker.

 Enhancements to WebView

-WebView will add support for additional HTML 5 tags that will make it an even more compelling solution to render HTML and CSS content.
+WebView will add support for additional HTML5 tags, such as WebSocket and Web Storage, that will make it an even more compelling solution to render HTML and CSS content.